Mount Olivet Cemetery (Frederick, Maryland): Francis Scott Key Memorial Monument

 The Francis Scott Key Memorial Association commissioned the American sculptor Alexander Doyle to create a monument suitable for the author of the national anthem of the United States.
 On August 9, 1898, Julia McHenry Howard unveiled the monument of her grandfather and author of the "Star Spangled Banner", Francis Scott Key.
 Key and his wife, Mary Taylor Key, were relocated from the Key family plot, also at Mount Olivet Cemetery, to a crypt located in the foundation of the monument.
 Key is represented in a 9-foot bronze statue atop a 15-foot pedestal.
 A statue of Columbia, the goddess of patriotism, is located on the front of the pedestal.
 Columbia is flanked by an adolescent boy representing war on her left, and a young boy representing music on her right.
 This representation depicts the moment that inspired the poem "Defence of Fort McHenry" which he wrote after witnessing the bombardment of Fort McHenry by the British Royal Navy ships in Chesapeake Bay during the Battle of Fort McHenry in the War of 1812.
 The poem would eventually be set to the tune of "To Anacreon in Heaven" and become the national anthem of the United States.

 Barbara Fritchie Memorial

 Erected by the Barbara Fritchie Memorial Association in September 1914, it was unveiled as part of the ceremonies of the Star Spangled Banner Centenary.
 The monument is a large granite obelisk bearing a tablet containing John Greenleaf Whittier's 1863 poem "Barbara Fritchie".
-Above the tablet is a medallion created by the New York City sculptor James E. Kelly that depicts Fritchies profile, executed from an old time photograph, in front of a waving American flag.
+Above the tablet is a medallion created by the New York City sculptor James E. Kelly that depicts Fritchie's profile, executed from an old time photograph, in front of a waving American flag.
 Fritchie, the subject of John Greenleaf Whittier’s poem, patriotically defied Stonewall Jackson and his Confederate Army as they marched past her Frederick home on September 10, 1862.
 The poem was very popular in the north but she would never know the notoriety she had achieved, because she had died a year earlier at the age of 96.